VatshVan/Currency_Converter/README.md

 **You can access the live version here: [https://vatshvan.github.io/Currency_Converter/](https://vatshvan.github.io/Currency_Converter/)**

+*(Note: The live demo uses a built-in API key.
+If you fork or clone this project, you will need to add your own key as described below.)*

 ## Features

 - Convert currency amounts between various currencies using real-time exchange rates.